MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 Version 2.2.1 of the spring-data-cosmosdb SDK provides the following improvements to exception handling:

-- All the APIs return `CosmosDBAccessException`, which exposes `cosmosClientException` through getter.
+- All the APIs throw `CosmosDBAccessException`, which exposes the field `cosmosClientException` through the get method.
-- The Cosmos DB SDK throws `CosmosClientException`, which you can use to implement any retriable logic on the client-side.
+- The Cosmos DB SDK throws `CosmosClientException`, which you can use to implement any retry logic on the client-side.
-- Common retriable exceptions are `Resource already exists`, `Request rate too large`, `Request timeout exception`, etc.
+- Common exceptions to retry are ones with the messages `Resource already exists`, `Request rate too large`, `Request timeout exception`, and so on.

 ### API or query slowness

-If you experience high latencies on APIs or Query executions, try logging diagnostics strings and query metrics.
-Refer to [Enable Diagnostics and Query Metrics](#enable-diagnostics-and-query-metrics) to enable and log diagnostics strings and query metrics.
+If you experience high latencies on APIs or query executions, try logging diagnostics strings and query metrics as described in the [Enable Diagnostics and Query Metrics](#enable-diagnostics-and-query-metrics) section.
 Check for CPU usage, network bandwidth, and I/O disk space, which can be the root causes of client-side slowness.

-### Bug fixes

-Refer to [releases](https://github.com/microsoft/spring-data-cosmosdb/releases) to check for any bug fixes and new features.